-As explained in Section 3, since the implementation of the Certification of Death (Scotland) Act 2011, MRs from the DCRS can be a source of advice.
+As explained in Section 3, since the implementation of the 2011 Act, MRs from DCRS can be a source of advice.

 5.6 Avoid organ failure alone

 Do not certify deaths as due to the failure of any organ or "multiple organ failure", without specifying the disease or condition that led to the organ failure.
 If you suspect that, the organ failure may have been due to unnatural causes, such as accidental or deliberate poisoning, injury or industrial disease; or other circumstances, which may require the death to be reported to the PF, then these, should be reported to the PF.